yanvow/adhd_ds/index.md

 By closely observing the typical movie arcs, we can see that the typical action movie follows a "Cinderella" story arc, while both the Drama and Comedy follows a "Man in a Hole" and the horror movie follows a "Oedipus" story arc.

-### (Clustering)
+### A Deeper Dive into each Typical Story arc.

 Not only do the arcs differ between the genres but also in the genre itself.
-With the help of Kmeans clustering, the three most common arcs are derived.
+With the help of Time series Kmeans clustering, the most common arcs are derived.
 By clicking on each genre, the most common clusters and their fraction are shown.